 An interior wall with Chaitya Windows and benches 2

-The Buddhist home for a monk was cut into the rock from above and offers a glimpse into the life and architecture of that period.
+One of the fascinating rock-cut caves at the Uperkot fort is that of a home for a Buddhist monk.
+It was cut into the rock from above and offers a glimpse into the life and architecture of that period.
 One can get an idea about the geological composition of the soil by viewing the exposed rock faces of the nearby stepped well known as adi kadi ni vav.
-A few feet below the upper layers of soil, there is solid rock which can stand on its own without the need of a retaining wall or bracing.
+It appears that a few feet below the upper layers of soil, there is solid rock which can stand on its own without the need for a retaining wall or bracing.

 Adi Kadini Vav stepped well 3